Cautions for Plug-n-Fire

 - Check terminals for oxidation (discoloration).

-- If you are near salt air or if you notice corrosion on the stainless exterior of the kiln for whatever reason (like certain fumes generated by your work) then do this far more frequently.
+- If you are near salt air or notice corrosion on the stainless exterior of the kiln for whatever reason (like certain fumes generated by your work), do this far more frequently.

-- Check power connection terminals in the kiln and control box for tightness.
-Be sure to do this with the power disconnected (unplugged) for the kiln.
-If these terminal connections get loose heat can be generated (because the electrical resistance gets greater) and this can cause a fire.
+- Check the power connection terminals in the kiln and control box for tightness.
+Be sure to do this with the kiln's power disconnected (unplugged).
+If these terminal connections get loose, heat can be generated (because the electrical resistance increases), which can cause a fire.

-- Check thermocouple connections for corrosion, tightness and oxidation as well.
-A bad thermocouple connection can change the accuracy of the temperature reading which could cause an overfiring.
+- Check thermocouple connections for corrosion, tightness, and oxidation.
+A bad thermocouple connection can affect the accuracy of the temperature reading, which could cause overfiring.

 Check Temperature of Cord - Occasionally check temperatures of the main power cord at the main receptacle and the main kiln breaker while the kiln is at its hottest.